KPLM

+KPLM (106.1 FM) is a radio station in Palm Springs, California.
+The station broadcasts a country music format.
+The station is owned by Marker Broadcasting.

 The station, then called KPAL, was founded in 1974 by Los Angeles radio personality Magnificent Montague, whose trademark shout, "Burn!" was expanded to "Burn, baby, burn" during the 1965 Watts riots.
 The construction permit for the station was the first issued to an African-American in four decades.
 Call sign "KPLM" became available in 1979 when a local television station was purchased by Esquire magazine.
 Today, that same TV station retains the call letters of KESQ-TV, although Esquire no longer owns it.

 KPLM was an easy listening station through the first years of its existence.
 By the early 1980s, Montague sold his interest in the station which soon featured legendary Los Angeles radio personality Al Lohman in the weekday morning drive slot.
 A change was made to a contemporary country music format on January 5, 1994, giving KPLM an exclusive audience; no other FM country music station was on the air in the area at that time.
 After signing off the old format with "What a Wonderful World" by Louis Armstrong, the new format's first three songs were "Don't Rock the Jukebox" by Alan Jackson, "Friends in Low Places" by Garth Brooks and "Achy Breaky Heart" by Billy Ray Cyrus.

 1996 saw new parent company RM Broadcasting expand its market share with the acquisition of financially troubled, Palm Desert-based KLCX, only on the air for a brief time at 102.3 MHz under a classic rock format.
 KLCX was immediately reformatted into KJJZ, a pioneering smooth jazz radio station.
 Studios for both stations are in the same Palm Springs location.